-- 1. If you have at least 2 years of relevant work experience; - 2.
-By submitting official test scores from the GRE, GMAT, or LSAT that meet the following criteria: - 1.
-A combined score of 300 or more (verbal and quantitative) on the GRE or - 2.
+- If you have at least 2 years of relevant work experience; - By submitting official test scores from the GRE, GMAT, or LSAT that meet the following criteria: - A combined score of 300 or more (verbal and quantitative) on the GRE or - 2.
 A total score of 500 or higher on the GMAT or - 3.
 A total score of 150 or higher on the LSAT

-O'Neill considers results from the GRE, GMAT or LSAT, but the GRE (http://www.ets.org/gre) is the most common among our applicants.
+O'Neill considers results from the GRE, GMAT or LSAT, but the GRE is the most common among our applicants.
 Preparing to take the test and getting official test scores can be a lengthy process, so plan accordingly.